 Crab Island 2021: New Changes

-If you’re planning on visiting Crab Island in 2021, there are a few more changes this year that you need to know about.
+If you’re planning on visiting Crab Island in 2021, you’ve probably heard all kinds of mixed information about what is and isn’t allowed at Crab Island in 2021.
 Crab Island has undergone many new rule changes in the last several years.
-It can be challenging each season to know how to plan for the latest round of changes, and we try to do our best by posting a yearly update for our visitors so that you can know exactly what to expect.
-You can catch up on most of those changes and the history behind them in last year’s post about Crab Island in 2020.
+It can be challenging each season to know how to plan for the latest round of changes, and there is so much misinformation circulating on social media by well-meaning but often misinformed posters, that we try to do our best by posting a yearly update for our visitors so that you can know exactly what to expect, from the actual people who work at Crab Island and who are in direct contact with the decision-makers.

 Recap from last year